lexasss/dima_projects/README.md

 ### Task 4 (Mar 17)
 - install Meta Quest 3 VR (maybe also SteamVR) and investigate how it run Unity app in VR.
+	- (18.3.26) Completed
+	- I connected the VR headset to the computer via Bluetooth, then in the headset settings I selected Remote Desktop and chose my PC.
 - bind the input position to the red line position: use the files from the original CTT applicaiton to get mouse, keyboard and joystick input, and also the logic that moves the red line.
+	- (18.3.26) Completed
+	- I connected the VR headset to the computer via Bluetooth, then in the headset settings I selected Remote Desktop and chose my PC.